-NGOs protest Novartis' Glivec patent quest in IndiaFebruary 23rd, 2012 in Medications /
+NGOs protest Novartis' Glivec patent quest in IndiaFebruary 23, 2012 in Medicine & Health / Medications

 Several NGOs protested Thursday at the annual meeting of Novartis against the attempt by the Swiss pharmaceutical group's India company to obtain a patent for its anti-cancer drug Glivec.

 The NGOs said that Novartis' action threatens access to generic drugs in poor countries.

 The Berne Declaration, Act Up and Oxfam asked Novartis annual management and shareholders meeting in Basel "to abandon its legal action in India for obtaining a Glivec patent."

 "We are asking Novartis once and for all to stop this legal battle in India that is a direct attack on the pharmacy of the developing world," Unni Karunakara, MSF's international president said in a letter to Novartis.